alexanderkotsev/gp-ogc-api-features/tg.md

 For each of the links returned in the response having a `rel` link parameter equal to `enclosure`, issue an HTTP HEAD request to the path given in the `href` link parameter of that link.
 For each of the responses:
 If the HTTP status code is 405 (Method Not Allowed), the test verdict is inclusive.
-If HTTP status code 200 is returned, the test verdict is “pass”.
+If HTTP status code 200 is returned and content length > 0, the test verdict is “pass”.
 Otherwise, the test verdict is “fail”.

-MANUAL TEST: Check that the resource returned is a distribution of the whole data set.
-(Needed?)

 **REQ00x** A link with the link relation type “enclosure” SHALL include the `type` link parameter containing a media type valid that is valid according to [RFC 6838].

 TEST:

 Issue an HTTP GET request to {root}/collections.
-For each of the links returned in the response having a `rel` link parameter equal to `enclosure`, validate that the `type` parameter is present.
-TODO
+For each of the links returned in the response having a `rel` link parameter equal to `enclosure`,validate that the `type` parameter is present and the media type is valid according to [RFC 6838].

 **REQ00x** A link with the link relation type “enclosure” SHALL include the `hreflang` link parameter containing the language of that distribution.
 The value of `hreflang` SHALL follow [RFC 4647].

 TEST:

 Issue an HTTP GET request to {root}/collections.
 For each of the links returned in the response having a `rel` link parameter equal to `enclosure`, validate that the `hreflang` parameter is present.
-TODO
+Check that the `hreflang` parameter  contains a language encoded in accordance with [RFC 4647]

 **REC00x** A link with the link relation type “enclosure” SHOULD include the `length` link parameter containing the length in bytes.

-OPEN QUESTION Confirm that the semantics of the “length” property is “size in bytes” ().

 **REC00x** The link(s) with the link relation type “enclosure” SHOULD include the `title` link parameter containing a human-friendly name.